Deiwyy/MyPygameTools/README.md

 # MyPygameTools
 A set of tools I'm making.

-They are absolutelly shit.
+Feel free to use, but I don't think you should, I can't even code.